-Financial assets count among the short-term assets if their date of maturity does not exceed a period of twelve months after the balance sheet date.
-Otherwise they are presented as long-term assets.
-The effective interest method is only applied if the asset presents a due date of more than twelve months.
+Financial assets count among current assets if their date of maturity does not exceed a period of twelve months from the balance sheet date.

+Otherwise they are presented as non-current assets.
+The effective interest method is only applied if the asset presents a maturity of more than twelve months.